-You will need a visa to enter Vietnam.
+You’ll still need a visa to enter Vietnam for periods of 15 days and longer and if you wish to re-enter Vietnam within 30 days of your departure.
 Make sure you get the correct visa for the purpose and destination of your trip.

 The safest option is to get a visa from the Vietnamese Embassy before you travel.
 If you plan to leave Vietnam and re-enter from another country make sure you get a multiple visit visa.

 There are legitimate companies that can arrange visas on arrival, but you must organise this before you arrive in Vietnam.
 We have been told that the personal information of multiple applicants can be included in letters confirming visa approval, which is normal procedure for the Vietnamese Immigration Department and any alteration to the letter would invalidate visa approval.
 If you are concerned about this you should apply for a visa through the nearest Vietnamese Embassy.
 There are also a number of bogus companies claiming to offer this service.
 The Embassy and Consulate General cannot confirm whether a company has a legitimate arrangement in place.

 Overstaying your Vietnamese visa without authority is a serious matter and you may be delayed from travel until a fine is paid.
 Check the visa validity and conditions carefully.